MicrosoftEdge/MSEdgeExplainers/URLProtocolHandler/explainer.md

 ## Motivation

-Developers can create a more engaging native-like experience if we allow Progressive Web Apps to be registered as handlers for URL protocols.
+Developers can create a more engaging native-like experience if we allow Progressive Web Apps to be registered as handlers for URL protocols (aka schemes).
 Today, native applications can register themselves as protocol handlers, and HTML5 exposes a JavaScript API `registerProtocolHandler` for web sites to do the same, but it is desirable to offer registration as part of a PWA installation through its manifest.

 After registering a PWA as a protocol handler, when a user clicks on a hyperlink with a specific scheme such as `mailto://` , `ms-word://` or `web+music://` from a browser or a native app, the registered PWA would open and receive the URL.